Hurricane David: Preparations

 In the days prior to hitting Dominica, David was originally expected to hit Barbados and spare Dominica in the process.
 However, on August 29, a turn in the hours before moving through the area caused the 150 mph hurricane to make a direct hit on the southern part of Dominica.
 Even as it became increasingly clear that David was headed for the island, residents did not appear to take the situation seriously.
 This can be partly attributed to the fact that local radio warnings were minimal and disaster preparedness schemes were essentially non-existent.
 Furthermore, Dominica had not experienced a major hurricane since 1930, thus leading to complacency among much of the population.
 This proved to have disastrous consequences for the island nation.

 Some 400,000 people evacuated in the United States in anticipation of David, including 300,000 people in southeastern Florida due to a predicted landfall between the Florida Keys and Palm Beach.
 Of those, 78,000 fled to shelters, while others either stayed at a friend's house further inland or traveled northward.
 Making landfall during Labor Day weekend, David forced the cancellations of many activities in the greater Miami area.
+After Labor Day, schools were closed in several counties on September 4: Baker, Brevard, Clay, Duval, Flagler, Hendry, Indian River, Martin, Monroe, Nassau, Okeechobee, Orange, Osceola, Palm Beach, Putnam, Seminole, St. Johns, and Volusia.